1894–95 United States Senate elections

 The 1894–95 United States Senate elections were held on various dates in various states.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1894 and 1895, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 2.

-The Republican Party gained plurality control of the Senate with Populist Party and Silver Party support.
+The Republican Party gained plurality control of the Senate with the support of the Populist Party and Silver Party.